Migrants retreat after failed bid to force US-Mexico border

 ASYLUM DEMANDS

-In a statement, the Honduran government "condemned" the use of rubber bullets and reiterated a request for United Nations assistance for migrants stranded on Mexico's northern border.

-Trump has deployed nearly 6,000 troops, on top of more than 2,000 National Guardsmen sent earlier, but Scott said the Department of Defence is only providing logistical support and was not involved in Sunday's engagement.
+Trump has deployed nearly 6,000 troops, on top of more than 2,000 National Guardsmen, but Scott said the Department of Defense was not involved in Sunday's engagement.

-Approximately 5,000 migrants have reached Tijuana over the past week, after a trip of up to 2,500 miles (4,000 kilometers) covered in just over a month.

 To enter the US legally, migrants must apply for asylum, but the wait for those requests to be processed can last up to a year.